Understanding Noise Figure (NF): When It Matters and When It Doesn’t

 - In low-noise, quiet environments

-- For HF reception, especially below 10 MHz
+- For many HF receive setups, especially below ~10 MHz where external noise is usually high

 A 1 dB NF won’t save you if your antenna hears more streetlights than sky.